awsdocs/aws-systems-manager-user-guide/doc_source/security-hub-integration.md

 In Security Hub, security issues are tracked as findings\.
 Some findings come from issues that are detected by other AWS services or by third\-party partners\.
 Security Hub also has a set of rules that it uses to detect security issues and generate findings\.

- Patch Manager is one of the AWS services that sends findings to Security Hub\.
-After you perform a patching operation by running a SSM document \(`AWS-RunPatchBaseline`, `AWS-RunPatchBaselineAssociation`, or `AWS-RunPatchBaselineWithHooks`\), the patching information is sent to Systems Manager Inventory, Systems Manager Compliance, or both\.After Inventory, Compliance, or both receive the data, Patch Manager receives a notification\.
+ Patch Manager is one of the Systems Manager capabilities that sends findings to Security Hub\.
+After you perform a patching operation by running a SSM document \(`AWS-RunPatchBaseline`, `AWS-RunPatchBaselineAssociation`, or `AWS-RunPatchBaselineWithHooks`\), the patching information is sent to Inventory or Compliance, capabilities of AWS Systems Manager, or both\.
+After Inventory, Compliance, or both receive the data, Patch Manager receives a notification\.
 Then, Patch Manager evaluates the data for accuracy, formatting, and compliance\.
 If all conditions are met, Patch Manager forwards the data to Security Hub\.

 Security Hub provides tools to manage findings from across all of these sources\.
 You can view and filter lists of findings and view details for a finding\.
 For more information, see [Viewing findings](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-viewing.html) in the *AWS Security Hub User Guide*\.
 You can also track the status of an investigation into a finding\.
 For more information, see [Taking action on findings](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-taking-action.html) in the *AWS Security Hub User Guide*\.